What is Prior Acts Coverage and Why Is It Important?

 Every professional liability insurance policy includes a “prior acts date.”
 This is essentially the starting line after which representations and activities will be considered as covered in the future.

-Obviously, the best thing to do, in order to avoid potential gaps in coverage, is to make sure that your company is maintaining continuous coverage with your insurer so that no matter how many policies you have purchased, all of them will relate back to the original prior acts date.
+Obviously, the best way to avoid potential gaps in coverage is to make sure that your company maintains continuous coverage with your insurer so that no matter how many policies you have purchased, all of them will relate back to the original prior acts date.

 This way, no matter how many years have passed since the first prior acts date, the current policy would provide coverage for claims that arise from events that occurred prior to the year in which the claim is made and reported, provided that the incident occurred after the initial prior acts date.

-However, there are times when it is in the best interest of your company to change carriers, because of better pricing or more complete coverage, for example.
-In such instances, you could be facing gaps in your coverage, since your new policy would have a prior acts date that starts when the policy with your former carrier ends.
-This is a perfect example of a situation in which you would need to buy prior acts coverage in order to provide coverage for work that you have done before the prior acts date of your brand new policy.
+However, there are times when it is in the best interest of your company to change carriers, for example, because of better pricing or more complete coverage.
+In such instances, you could be facing gaps in your coverage since your new policy would have a prior acts date that starts when the policy with your former carrier ends.
+This is a perfect example of a situation in which you would need to buy prior acts coverage to provide coverage for work that you have done before the prior acts date of your brand new policy.

 D&O and E&O Coverage Considerations